 Course participants will develop an understanding of the key insights from economics and how they can be applied in policy and government settings.

-This course will run as an online and distance program in 2021.
-It is scheduled to run for four and a bit weeks 1 March - 30 March 2021 with a course orientation / meet and greet on 1 March.
-Specific dates and times to note in you diary are as follows:
+This course will run as an online and distance program in 2024.
+It is scheduled to run for four and a half weeks 22 February - 26 March 2024 with a course orientation / meet and greet on 22 February.
+Specific dates and times to note in your diary are as follows:

 Note: Dates and times are in Canberra time (AEDT).
 The calendar invite for each session should automatically adjust to your timezone when you add it to your calendar.
 You can check at a site like this to be sure.

 Contact email@example.com to find out more.

 After 22 January 2024: $2,495

 Beginner’s guide to microeconomics for the public sector (Weeks 1-2)

 Microeconomics analyses the behaviour of individual consumers, households and firms.
 It provides a framework for understanding decision-making by all of these agents in the economy.
 It examines motivations, incentives and decision-making processes.
 While its direct relevance to businesses is well understood, the insights and solutions that can be gained from microeconomics are equally important for the public sector.
 Successful policy design and implementation is greatly facilitated by a solid understanding of the responses and reactions of those influenced by policy.

 This course takes you through basic concepts of microeconomics, including trade-offs, opportunity cost, supply and demand, taxes and subsidies, public goods, externalities and market failure.
 Competition, monopolies and regulation will also be examined.
 The course uses case studies, and competing viewpoints will be explored.